Lia-MC/Data-Parsers/README.md

 # ODMR-data-parser
-Simple C++ software to process ODMR data
+Simple Python and C++ software to process data for many contexts including ODMR, Gas Temperature and Pressure Lab, etc.